Ib01/MediaBeaver/README.md

 9) navigate to the web app: using **http;//{ip address of your host}:8081/configList**.  modify your configuration to suit (see below for assistance with this).

-10) to move media on your server navigate to the directory containing **mediaBeaverServer-0.0.1-SNAPSHOT.war** and execute **java -jar mediaBeaverServer-0.0.1-SNAPSHOT.war -move**
+10) to move media on your server navigate to the directory containing **mediaBeaverServer-0.0.1-SNAPSHOT.war** and execute **java -jar mediaBeaverServer-0.0.1-SNAPSHOT.war -move**.
+Please note the lifecycle is start, move, finish.
+So a way to implement this would be to either run this via a scheduled task/cron or run this after the new files have been created.

 # Getting started